sakshijain1234/weather-details/README.md

 # weather-details
-weather details of any city using python, this is a beginner friendly project using api's
+weather details of any city implimented using python, this is a beginner friendly project using api's